goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 -   authentik default Kerberos User Mapping: Multipart principals as service accounts Multipart principals (for example: `HTTP/authentik.company`) have their user type set to service account.

-These are configured with the most common Kerberos setups.
+These property mappings are configured with the most common Kerberos setups.

 ### Expression data